-An employee may cash-out vacation leave hours once per fiscal year, at straight time rates, a maximimum of 12 hours per member and any hours above the 240 hour cap.
-The cashout must be designated in writing by December of the prior calendar year and is irrevocable after being designated.
+An employee may cash-out vacation leave hours once per fiscal year, at straight time rates, up to a maximimum of 100 hours.
+An employee must retain a minimum balance of 40 hours in their vacation bank at the time of the cash-out.
+The cash-out must be designated in writing by December of the prior calendar year and is irrevocable after being designated.